 Other Elements of Jungalow

 Since we wanted our touch of the tropics to be in tune with the Jungalow style, we made sure to choose accessories in line with the other elements of the style.
-Color is vital to achieve the Jungalow look.
+Color is vital to achieving the Jungalow look.
 The bright color of a Fermob bistro set (available in every color of the rainbow) was the perfect fit, along with blooming flowers and the pink flamingo.
-Pattern and prints are also a huge part of Jungalow.
+Patterns and prints are also a huge part of Jungalow.
 Look for botanical prints and patterned rugs and throws to accent your outdoor space.
 They present a perfect contrast to a natural base, such as flooring made from composite deck material.
 Global décor, like statuary and ceramics, is another element of Jungalow that can also be intensely personal and cozy, unique to each person’s style and travels.